 Gentlemen also cannot wear shorts, and long pants are required to enter a sacred place.

-Now you will finally realize why Italian never tip when we travel abroad.
+But that will also help you understand why Italian never tip when they travel abroad.

 It’s not because we are tightwads, it’s just our culture.

-Waitresses and waiters, porters, and other workers of the service industry have full wages so they don’t need the tip to round up their salary.
+Waitresses and waiters, porters, and other workers in the service industry have full wages so they don’t need the tip to round up their salary.

 Ok, maybe porters do.

 Of course, in some cases, tips will be welcomed, but not expected.

 3. “NO SPEAK ENGLISH“, sorry!